ovnicraft/provisioning/README.rst

 	vagrant up

 Wait.
 You're done.

 Acess1: http://localhost:8069

-Acess2: http://NETWORKIP:8069 (shall be echoed from the ansible playbook in the future) - check your settings (router)
+Acess2: http://NETWORKIP:8069 (shall be echoed from the ansible playbook in the future) - check your router-dhcp